Toushika/microservice-creation/README.md

 ### 6. Adjust Module in Gradle

-* From the **Gradle tab** (on the left side of the IDE), you may see the new module listed separately.
+- From the **Gradle tab** (on the left side of the IDE), you may see the new module listed separately.
-* This indicates the module is not yet linked to the root project.
+- This indicates the module is not yet linked to the root project.
-* So delete rthe module .
-We will adjust it later.
+- 🗑️ **Delete** the module — we'll recreate and link it manually.

 ### 7. Clean Up the Module Folder

 Inside the new module directory: